django-ftl/django-ftl/tests/benchmarks/README.md

     $ ./tests/benchmarks/benchmarks.py

-You can also run them using py.test:
+You can also run them using pytest:

-    $ py.test --benchmark-warmup=on tests/benchmarks/benchmarks.py
+    $ pytest --benchmark-warmup=on tests/benchmarks/benchmarks.py